PostgREST/postgrest/api.rst

 Immutable and stable functions
 ------------------------------

-Procedures in PostgreSQL marked with :code:`stable` or :code:`immutable` `volatility <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_ can only read, not modify, the database and PostgREST executes them in a read-only transaction compatible for read-replicas.
-Stable and immutable functions can be called with the HTTP GET verb if desired.
+PostgREST executes POST requests in a read/write transaction except for functions marked as ``IMMUTABLE`` or ``STABLE``.
+Those must not modify the database and are executed in a read-only transaction compatible for read-replicas.

+Procedures that do not modify the database can be called with the HTTP GET verb as well, if desired.
+PostgREST executes all GET requests in a read-only transaction.
+Modifying the database inside read-only transactions is not possible and calling volatile functions with GET will fail.

 .. note::

-  The volatility marker is a promise about the behavior of the function.
-PostgreSQL will let you mark a function that modifies the database as ``immutable/stable`` without failure.
-However the function will fail when called through PostgREST since it executes it in a read-only transaction.
+  The `volatility marker <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_ is a promise about the behavior of the function.
+PostgreSQL will let you mark a function that modifies the database as ``IMMUTABLE`` or ``STABLE`` without failure.
+However, because of the read-only transaction this would still fail with PostgREST.

-Because ``add_them`` was declared IMMUTABLE, we can alternately call the function with a GET request:
+Because ``add_them`` is ``IMMUTABLE``, we can alternately call the function with a GET request:

 .. code-block:: http